 Best look at exhaust systems that no one is trying to market to you if you are considering performance.
 A place where they are spending hundreds of millions of dollars trying to squeeze horsepower out of an internal combustion engine, and where they aren't trying to sell you some billet trinket, is probably a good place to start to find some answers to these exhaust questions.
 Let’s look at some of these examples.
 Pictured above is an early Ferrari V-12 Formula 1 engine.

-good point to start looking.
-These are three liter engines or about
+to start looking.
+These are three liter engines or about twice

-strokes.
+shorter strokes.
 In spite of these differences it is a given

 of variable length exhausts, otherwise they would have this as

 are joined in a sort of pyramid shape that has an internal spire

 that eliminates the dead spot or high pressure area formed at

 No Megaphones...Merge Collectors